id01/passman/README.md

 * jsrsasign (jsrsasign license)
 * JavaScript-MD5 (MIT license)
 * jQuery (MIT license)
+* sjcl (BSD 2.0 license)
+* sjcl-scrypt (BSD 2.0 license, by joe-invincible)
 * Python, WebExtensions, Javascript, PHP, HTML, C, Shell and every other programming language I used :)
 Also, special thanks to my PC, router, Raspberry Pi, and web browser for making this possible :D Lol
 Note: Licenses for software used can be found in licenses/

 ## Dependencies